tebeco/alexdarbyshire.com/content/posts/deploy-cloud-openai-compatible-endpoint-on-runpod-test-k6/index.md

 This allows us to drop in our endpoint URL and API key into any software which has configurable OpenAI endpoint support.
 This opens us up to a wide range of pre-existing packages and programs.

-Examples of software include Continue.dev for IntelliJ and VSCode integration and Shell-GPT for Bash integration.
+Examples of software include `Continue.dev` for IntelliJ and VSCode integration, and `Shell-GPT` for Bash integration.
 We can also write our own software which can be swapped between the other providers by updating one line or two lines of configuration.

 ## Bring Your Own